rouvinerh/SecJournal/website-security/disclosed-bugs/accepted/README.md

 # Accepted

-For all reports that were accepted, triaged and fixed.
-Disclosed with permission.
+For all reports that were accepted, triaged, fixed or declared as duplicates.